Learn powerful up to date methods from the experts that will stop Gnats in their tracks and get rid of them for good.

 Mature through complete metamorphosis – egg, larvae, pupae, adult.

 To further complicate matters, species with the word “gnat” in their commonly accepted name, such as eye gnats and fungus gnats are actually very small true flies.
 As you can guess, the common house fly is a true fly, but so is a mosquito.
-No-see-ums, which are the tiny “gnats” found near marshy areas and notorious for their vicious bite, are technically true flies as well.
+No-see-ums, which are the tiny “gnats” found near marshy areas and notorious for their vicious bite, is technically true flies as well.
 The “gnats” that are swarming near the kitchen sink and the rotting bananas on the counter are true flies as well.

 The diversity present amongst insects is awe-inspiring.
 Because common names often do not truly and accurately represent the insect’s characteristics, it is very easy to confuse insects.
 Gnat, in particular, is a difficult term because there is no scientifically accepted definition.
 Luckily, your knowledgeable Pest Management Professional at Nextgen Pest Solution can accurately identify the fly and provide treatments and solutions that get rid of the flies and prevent them from coming back.